droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 Wachterhaus is as described in [[Arc F - Lady Wachter's Wish]].
 Visitors to the estate are received as described <span class="citation">N4a.
 Front Door and Vestibule (p.
 110)</span>.

 Players that have previously dined with Lady Wachter are welcomed and swiftly admitted, while players that have not previously done so are asked to make an appointment for the following day.
-Players who insist that they are here to assist Stella, Lady Wachter’s daughter and make a successful DC 10 Charisma (Persuasion) check can bypass the need to make an appointment and are admitted immediately.
+Players who insist that they are here to assist Stella, Lady Wachter’s daughter and make a successful DC 15 Diplomacy check to Request can bypass the need to make an appointment and are admitted immediately.

 Upon entering the manor, the players are ushered into <span class="citation">N4i.
 Parlor (p.
 112)</span>, where [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] greets them shortly thereafter.
 Haliq, Lady Wachter’s valet, serves tea to her and the guests a few moments later.